alexcumplido/frontend-projects/README.md

 # frontend-mentor
 [Public profile](https://www.frontendmentor.io/profile/alexcumplido)

-In this repository I develop different projects from the Frontend Mentor plattform frontend techonologies and web.
+In this repository I develop different projects from the Frontend Mentor plattform using frontend techonologies.

 ## Projects